-Jacob Abraham Camille Pissarro was born in 1830 on St. Thomas, an island in the Virgin Islands.
-The Virgin Islands are located in the Caribbean Sea.
+Jacob Abraham Camille Pissarro was born in 1830 in the Virgin Islands.
+He was born on the island of St. Thomas.
+The Virgin Islands are in the Caribbean Sea.

 Jacob was different from his siblings.
 He didn't want to go to school.
 He didn't want to work in his family's store.
-All he wanted to do was draw and paint.
+He only wanted draw and paint.
 And the island was full of colorful things to paint.

-There were bright red and green parrots, startling yellow birds, and vivid green iguanas.
+There were bright red and green parrots.
+There were startling yellow birds.
+There were vivid green iguanas.
 The island was covered with tropical trees.
 The Flamboyant tree was the most spectacular.
 In summer, the tree was covered in stunning orange blooms.